 Practical Patterns

 The idempotent connect_or_start() + EnsureSessionPolicy::CreateOrReuse pair means session bootstrap can be called on every agent loop iteration without spawning duplicate sessions.
-Combined with pane.wait_for_text(), the run-wait-read pattern becomes deterministic rather than timer-based, which is the difference between an agent that handles 95% of cases and one that handles the other 5%.
+Combined with pane.wait_for_text(), the run-wait-read pattern becomes deterministic rather than timer-based, which is the difference between an agent that handles the common case and one that also survives the rare timing failure when a build takes thirty seconds longer than the sleep allowed for.

 For TUI dashboard embedding, ratatui-rmux renders live agent session panes alongside status panels without shell gymnastics.
 For CI pipelines that need to drive interactive TUI tools (test runners, database CLIs), typed pane snapshots with wait_for_text() are a cleaner abstraction than expect scripts and substantially more debuggable when they break.